slipster216/VertexPaint/ReadMe.txt

 Donate: https://pledgie.com/campaigns/31113

+Warning: This package can take a long time to import into Unity due to a large number of shader variants; if you do not need the shaders and only want the vertex painter, I suggest removing them from the project before importing.
+They are fantastic shaders though..

 Additional Vertex Streams

 	This package allows you to paint information onto the vertices of a mesh in the Unity editor as well as modify any attribute of the mesh.
 It uses the new 'additionalVertexStream' system of Unity5, which allows you to override per-instance data on meshes without paying the cost of duplicating a full mesh.
 This makes it ideal for painting vertex information across many instances of a mesh.
 The tool also allows you to easily bake that information back to mesh assets if you'd prefer to make a modified mesh and store that in disk, instead of with the instance in the scene.